oven-baked pork chops in a white ceramic roasting tray

 **I always pair turmeric with a touch of black pepper.
 Why?
 Because black pepper contains piperine, which boosts curcumin absorption – the active compound in turmeric – making it up to 20 times more effective.
 It’s one of those tiny tweaks that really matters when cooking for wellness.

-roasted pork chops in a white ceramic roasting tray
+oven-baked pork chops in a white ceramic roasting tray

 Why You’ll Love This Easy Pork Chops Recipe